 How can a satellite image of light intensity become data for an economist?
 How can one use such meta–data of imagery to have a rigorous conclusion on Regional Favouritism?
 What are the parallels and differences between an economist's conceptual process and treatment of images to that of artists?

-Associate Professor Paul Raschky, Economic Development and Satellite Images – Public Forum 11am at Kings Artist Run, April 9 2016 followed by a public discussion
+Associate Professor Paul Raschky presents Economic Development and Satellite Images – a public forum 11am Kings ARI, April 9 2016 followed by a public discussion

 Paul Raschky is an Associate Professor at Monash University.
 He completed a PhD in 2008 at the University of Innsbruck, Austria.
 Raschky joined Monash University in 2009 after a research visit at the Wharton School University of Pennsylvania.
 His research interests are in the fields of political economy, environmental, insurance economics and development economics with a focus on natural hazards.